chang2000/cs5610-p3-PocketRecipe/README.md

 1. `yarn` will install dependencies for Express and the `postinstall` will automatically install the dependencies for frontend and build frontend.
 2. `yarn importdata` to import the user collection with 2 records and recipe collection with 1200 records.
 3. `yarn start`, then visit `localhost:5555` to view the page.
+4. We have provided two account: `root` and `other`, passwords are the same as usernames.

 To specify which DB to use, set up a env variable and run like following